Skip to content

 Prerequisites

-• Basic understanding of endurance training demands
+• Basic understanding of endurance sports training principles

-• Awareness of physical recovery principles
+• Awareness of personal physical recovery needs

 1